 Keeping these questions in consideration, let’s dive into the stages of the B2B maturity model to understand what stage your business falls into:

 When you are stage one, this means you are an apprising entrepreneur who wants to create and grow their online presence.
 You must work on brand awareness, and strategies to drive traffic to your site.
 You will also be using email marketing and other essential marketing strategies to get the attention of your target audience.
+To help you with your email marketing efforts, you may want to consider working with one of the top email marketing agencies in Austin.

 At this point, your communication is not personalized because you are just introducing your retail business to the target market.
 You might want to find an SEO expert and a marketing expert to make your business known and connect with the right type of audience.